MariusKras/MariusKras/README.md

-## Hello 👋 Thanks for stopping by!
+# Hi 👋 Thanks for stopping by

 I am Marius, exploring the fields of data science and machine learning, with deep learning on the horizon.
 I love continuously learning and mastering new skills to make meaningful contributions.
 The blend of challenge and real-world relevance in data science keeps me interested—it's like solving an engaging puzzle that offers fresh perspectives on the world.